 Each Education provider will have different entrance requirements such as prior knowledge in certain subject, work or volunteer experience, extracurricular involvement, portfolio, Official academic transcripts, test or interview.
 Prerequisite subjects differ from course to course.

-The duration of bachelor programmes is generally three or four years’ full-time study or part-time equivalent.
+The duration of bachelor's degree programme is generally three or four years full-time study or part-time equivalent.